MushtaqCodeU/MushtaqCodeU/README.md

 <h1 align="center">Hi 👋, I'm Mushtaq Ahamed Shamil</h1>
 <h3 align="center">A passionate QA Tester from Sri Lanka</h3>

-I am a Software QA Engineering, with interest in Software Development and Testing.
+I am a Software QA Engineer , with interest in Software Development and Testing.
 I am interested in new technological trends in the industry in a competitive environment.

 📫 How to reach me **mushtaqahamedshamil@gmail.com**